Impress the Interviewer with Your Response to “What Are Your Hobbies?”

 “I used to believe that to take quality photos you need a professional camera worth lakhs of rupees.
 But nowadays we have mobile devices with high resolution.
 My hobby started when I uploaded my cousin's wedding pictures on my Facebook page.

-The accolades I received made me realise that you need to see things differently.
+The accolades I received made me realise that one is required to see things differently.
 Even as an amateur photographer, I am very proud of my work that marked thousands of downloads on stock image sites.”